-All Milken Institute School of Public Health Students are required to complete the online GW Academic Integrity Activity.
-This must be completed within 2 weeks of starting your coursework at Milken Institute School of Public Health.
+All GWSPH Students are required to complete the online GW Academic Integrity Activity.
+This must be completed within 2 weeks of starting coursework at Milken Institute School of Public Health.
 Email confirmation of your completion of the integrity quiz to the Student Records Office at gwsphrecords@gwu.edu.
 For more information please visit the school's website.